Sung-Bong-Kang/hGMNet/README.md

-# Automatic pipeline of microbiome PheWAS for the discovery of host-microbe interaction networks -BETA Versions
+# Automatic pipeline of microbiome PheWAS for the discovery of host-microbe interaction networks --BETA Versions
 ## hGMNet : host Genetics and Microbe interaction Networks

  The assay, which proceeds to measure changes in microbe abundance according to a single genotype, does not take into account the interactions of bacteria and genetics.